ibm-cloud-docs/openshift/openshift_cluster_update.md

 1. Complete the [prerequisite steps](#worker-up-prereqs) and [set up a config map](#worker_node) to control how your worker nodes are updated.
 2. From the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/) menu ![Menu icon](../icons/icon_hamburger.svg "Menu icon"), click **OpenShift**.
 3. From the **Clusters** page, click your cluster.
-4. From the **Worker Nodes** tab, select the check box for each worker node that you want to update.
+4. From the **Worker Nodes** tab, select the checkbox for each worker node that you want to update.
 An action bar is displayed over the table header row.
 5. From the action bar, click **Update**.

 <br />